The Division of Life Sciences

 (4) Research proposal (1-2 pages- do not exceed 2 pages)

-Please have all of above information completed before beginning your application in the portal.
-Please save the above required items individually and before uploading, be sure to name each document with: Last Name, First Name, SURF25 and application item name.
+Please have all of the above information completed before beginning your application in the portal.
+Please save the above required items individually.
+Before uploading, be sure to name each document with the following format: Last Name, First Name, SURF26, and the application item name.
 Upload each item separately.
-Example document file names: Carr-SchmidAnneSURF25Coverpage, Carr-SchmidAnneSURF25CV, Carr-SchmidAnneSURF25transcript, and Carr-SchmidAnneSURF25proposal.
+Example document file names for student John Doe: DoeJohnSURF26Coverpage, DoeJohnSURF26transcript, and DoeJohnSURF26proposal.
+Applicants should receive approval from their faculty research mentor before applying and confirm that they will prepare their letter of support.
 Thank you!

 Please use the following link to submit your completed application: '